 However, Darren concedes that the Queen never was a foodie.

-"She always ate to live rather than live to eat," he said, adding:
+"She always ate to live rather than live to eat," he said.

 "Prince Philip was the foodie.
 He'd want to try any new dishes all the time and got excited about new ingredients whereas the Queen, if we had a new recipe, she'd have to look at the whole recipe before saying, 'Yes ok let's try it'.
-But for the most part she stuck to the same dishes week in week out."
+But for the most part she stuck to the same dishes week in week out," he added.

 Furthermore, the Queen - who shares four children with her husband, Prince Philip - enjoys particular foods for different occasions.